enricobottazzi/ZKverse/README.md

 This tutorial is inspired by the presentation "All About the ZkVerse | Polygon" performed by Jordi Baylina at EthDenver22.
 Here you can find his presentation (min 30-min 1.20):
 [https://www.twitch.tv/videos/1300382536](https://www.twitch.tv/videos/1300382536)

-**Going into circom**
+## **Going into Circom**

 How does verification of computation works today?
 You have inputs, a detrministic program and an output.
 The naive way for a verifier to prove that I did the right computation would be to run the same program with the same input and check if the output is the same.

 But what if the program took 1 day to compute?
-Then you’ll spend 1 day to verify if the computation was performed correctly.
+Then the verifier will spend 1 day to verify if the computation was performed correctly.

 How does ZKP work?

 - You have a deterministic program (*circuit)*

-![Screenshot 2022-02-23 at 08.04.34.png](screenshots/screenshot1.png)

 - I compute the output of my program
 - + I compute a **proof** of my computation and give it to the verifier
-- The verifier will be able to run a more light weight computation starting from the proof I provided and verify that I did the entire computation correctly. **I don’t need to know the entire set of inputs to do that**
+- The verifier will be able to run a more light weight computation starting from the proof I provided and verify that I did the entire computation correctly. **The verifier doesn’t need to know the entire set of inputs to do that**

+![Screenshot 2022-02-23 at 08.04.34.png](screenshots/screenshot1.png)

-⇒ Magic of scalability given by zkp! scalability
+**Thies is the magic of scalability enabled by zkp**

+## **ZKP into practice**

-Right now miners need to validate every single transactions add it to a new block and other nodes to approve it and get to consensus will need to check the validity of the transactions as well by processing each one of them!
+For example, right now miners need to validate every single transactions add it to a new block and other nodes to approve it and get to consensus will need to check the validity of the transactions as well by processing each one of them!

 With ZKP they don’t need to, they can just get the proof and verifity the validity of the computation in just a few milliseconds.
 They don’t need to compute again all the transactions.
 Just need to compute the proof!

-## **The thing that you are proving is that the computation is valid**
+**In this case the thing that you are proving is that the computation is valid**

 **Why is zero knowledge**?
-Because you don’t even have to reveal you the inputs!!This is really important for privacy as well!  ⇒ privacy
+Because you don’t even have to reveal you the inputs!
+This is really important for privacy perserving applications as well!

-I can execute an hash function (non reversable function) and I’ll give you the result of the function + the proof and (from the proof) you will be able to verify that I run the function correctly without knowing the inputs of the function (this is the zero knowledge part!).
+I can execute an hash function (non reversable function) and I’ll give you the result of the function + the proof and from these two pieces you will be able to verify that I run the function correctly without knowing the inputs of the function (this is the zero knowledge part!).

-The cool thing of the proof is that it allows:
+The cool thing of the ZKP is that it allows:

 - scalability
 - privacy

-Same technology enable by the **succint nature of the proof**, the proof doesn’t contain anything about the origin of the information.
-And it is really small!!
+These two applications are enabled by the **succint nature of the proof**, namely the proof doesn’t contain anything about the origin of the information and it is really small!

 Example of a circuit

 ![Screenshot 2022-02-23 at 14.17.03.png](screenshots/screenshot2.png)

-- The last line of the circuit set the contrains of the system and set how to compute the output!
+- The last line of the circuit set the contrains of the system and set how to compute the output

 The circom templates are also composable: in the next example we compose the XOR template within the Composite circuit

 **In circom circuits the inputs by default are private, and the output by defualt is public.
 But you can change that by saying which input are public if you want to put some public inputs.
-In that case we say that inputs s2 and s4 are public even tough they could all be considered private and it will still work!**
+In this case we say that inputs s2 and s4 are public even tough they could all be considered private and it will still work!**

 ![Screenshot 2022-02-23 at 14.20.25.png](screenshots/screenshot3.png)

-**Check github/iden3/circomlib**

-⇒ tooling of standard circiuts that you can use already implemented for you! (merkle trees for airdrops is pretty awesome!!)
+Github/iden3/circomlib is a tooling set of standard circiuts that you can use already implemented for you!

-**SnarkJS** is a javascript library.
+Github/iden3/snarkJs is a javascript library.
 Useful to generate proof in the browser!

-# Circom DEMO!

-### Install circom
+## **CircomDemo**

-- install rust
+### install rust

 `curl --proto '=https' --tlsv1.2 [https://sh.rustup.rs](https://sh.rustup.rs/) -sSf | sh`

-- build circom from source
+### build circom from source

 `git clone [https://github.com/iden3/circom.git](https://github.com/iden3/circom.git)`